1. Introduction

 i) Any other consideration relevant to the execution of the order.

 While total consideration (price and costs) are generally key factors, the overall value to the client of a particular transaction may be affected by the other factors listed above.
 The Firm may conclude that factors other than price and costs are more important in achieving the best possible result for its client.
+The relative importance of each of the factors will differ depending on:

 a) The client’s categorization as a Retail or Professional client.